PressCrew/buddypress-links/readme.txt

 BuddyPress Links is a drop in link and rich media sharing component for BuddyPress 1.5 and higher

-It supports complete integration with...
+Try out the fully functional demo at http://demo.presscrew.com/

+Link is completely integrated with...

->Profiles, Directory, Activity Stream, Widgets, Notifications, Admin Bar, Admin Dashboard
+>Profiles, Activity Stream, Widgets, Notifications, Admin Bar, Admin Dashboard

 Members can: